- Doctors & Departments

 - Research & Innovation

-Now that marijuana is legal in Colorado and Washington for people aged 21 and over, it presents a new challenge for parents: how do you talk to kids about using a once-banished drug that society has started to accept?
+Now that recreational marijuana is legal in eight states, including Colorado, for people aged 21 and over, it presents a new challenge for parents: how do you talk to kids about using a once-banished drug that society has started to accept?